gem/oq-engine/doc/manual/glossary.rst

 Non-Parametric Source
 :::::::::::::::::::::
 A source typology in which the earthquake rupture forecast isdescribed explicitly by a set of ruptures and the corresponding probabilities of occurrence

 Natural Hazards' Risk Markup Language
 :::::::::::::::::::::::::::::::::::::
-A markup language similar to XML, which specifies a numberof standardised schemas to represent various input models used for \gls{acr:oqe} calculations and output files generated by \gls{acr:oqe
+A markup language similar to XML, which specifies a numberof standardised schemas to represent various input models used for OpenQuake engine calculations and output files generated by the OpenQuake engine

-Opensha
+OpenSHA
 :::::::
-OpenSHA is an open-source, advanced Java-based platformfor conducting Seismic Hazard Analysis - (see \href{http://opensha.org}{OpenSHA website})
+OpenSHA is an open-source, advanced Java-based platformfor conducting Seismic Hazard Analysis - (see the `OpenSHA website <http://opensha.org>`__)

 Point Source
 ::::::::::::
 The elemental source typology used in the \glsdesc{acr:oqe} to model distributed seismicity

-Psha Input Model
+PSHA Input Model
 ::::::::::::::::
 An object containing the information necessary to describethe seismic source and the ground motion models - plus the related epistemic uncertainties

 Probabilistic Seismic Hazard Analysis
 :::::::::::::::::::::::::::::::::::::